Course Summary

 Residents of the American College of Veterinary Sports Medicine and Rehabilitation receive a $200 discount.
 Please check the box at checkout confirming that you are a resident.
 We may ask for verification of residence status.

-Participants should dress casually and comfortably.
-Proper shoes are recommended.
-Although this is an equine course program, course participants will practice a few basic dry needling treatment techniques on each other prior to working with the horses.
+Participants should dress casually and comfortably, and proper shoes are recommended.
+Although this is an equine course program, participants will practice a few basic dry needling treatment techniques on each other before working with the horses.

 Course Objectives